 Early Beginnings For Jack Veneno, Hero of the Dominican Republic

-As a youngster growing up in the beautiful Dominican Republic, Jack Veneno (real name Rafael Antonio Sánchez) loved watching the movies starring Mexican superstar wrestlers turned actors: El Santo and Blue Demon.
+As a youngster growing up in the beautiful Dominican Republic, Jack Veneno (real name Rafael Antonio Sánchez) loved watching movies starring Mexican superstar wrestlers turned actors: El Santo and Blue Demon.

-In New York, he was told that he was too small to wrestle in Madison Square Garden.
+In New York, he was told he was too small to wrestle in Madison Square Garden.
 However, after working in a factory and a sporting goods shop for several months, he realized his dream and finally debuted in MSG against Peruvian wrestler Rocky Tomayo (Joe Soto).

 "You’ve caught yourself a break because I can’t get up anymore," was uttered by Montes while lying on the canvas after their very physical match.

-When Jack Veneno returned to the Dominican Republic in 1979, he slowly became the face of wrestling in his country and a key figure during the worldwide boom that became professional wrestling in the dawn of the ‘80s.
+When Jack Veneno returned to the Dominican Republic in 1979, he slowly became the face of wrestling in his country and a key figure during the worldwide boom that became professional wrestling at the dawn of the ‘80s.

 An idol, hero, and role model for many during this era, he implemented key changes like separate locker rooms for the wrestlers and strict rules prohibiting the heels and the faces from mingling or traveling with each other.
-Two-out-of-three fall matches that critics deemed too predictable went by the wayside in favor of one fall matches instead.
+Two-out-of-three fall matches that critics deemed too predictable went by the wayside in favor of one fall affairs instead.

-He strived to combine the American and Mexican styles of wrestling into an attractive product for the Dominican Republic fans and by tweaking many ideas he had seen in his travels.
+He strived to combine the American and Mexican styles of wrestling into an attractive product for the Dominican Republic fans by tweaking many ideas he had seen in his travels.

-Everything from cured meats like salami (given away to audience members), motorcycles, car wax, and awful tasting vitamin supplements (named Forty Malt, which was supposed to give you strength just like Jack Veneno with the slogan "an arm of power in every spoonful!") was promoted during broadcasts.
+Everything from cured meats like salami (given away to audience members), motorcycles, car wax, and awful-tasting vitamin supplements (named Forty Malt, which was supposed to give you strength just like Jack Veneno with the slogan "an arm of power in every spoonful!") was promoted during broadcasts.

-"El Pueblo quiere lucha, que luche Jack Veneno," translates as "The people want wrestling, let Jack Veneno wrestle," became the chant known throughout the country.
+"El Pueblo quiere lucha, que luche Jack Veneno," which translates as "The people want wrestling, let Jack Veneno wrestle," became the chant known throughout the country.
 It was a chant that united people of all kinds and put everyone in Jack Veneno’s corner.
 In most wrestling territories, some people liked the heels.
 However, in the Dominican Republic, going against Jack Veneno was sacrilegious.

 To say that Jack Veneno became a larger-than-life star and cultural icon for the Dominican Republic people would be a huge understatement.
 Watching the wrestling show on Saturday afternoons called "Lucha Libre Internacional" became a weekly ritual.
 He was a wrestler and a national icon of historical significance for the country who helped the entertainment sector get off the ground and later flourish.